IBM/fp-go/README.md

 func Map[R, E, A, B any](f func(A) B) func(fa ReaderIOEither[R, E, A]) ReaderIOEither[R, E, B]
 ```

-and in fact the equivalent operations for all other mondas follow the same pattern, we could try to introduce a new type for `ReaderIOEither` (without a parameter) as a HKT, e.g. like so (made-up syntax, does not work in go):
+and in fact the equivalent operations for all other monads follow the same pattern, we could try to introduce a new type for `ReaderIOEither` (without a parameter) as a HKT, e.g. like so (made-up syntax, does not work in go):

 ```go
 func Map[HKT, R, E, A, B any](f func(A) B) func(HKT[R, E, A]) HKT[R, E, B]